jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   (b) an access provider:
   (c) a rail participant who is required by regulations to hold a licence.
 (2) If a person is a member of more than 1 class of rail participant to which subsection (1) applies, a single licence covering each of the classes of rail participant concerned may be issued to the person, and that licence may have different conditions for the different classes covered by it.
-(3) Despite subsection (1), the Agency may, on the conditions that the Agency considers appropriate, exempt a person from holding a licence if all of the rail activities of that person are covered under—
+(3) Despite subsection (1), the Director may, on the conditions that the Director considers appropriate, exempt a person from holding a licence if all of the rail activities of that person are covered under—
   (a) the licence of another licence holder; and
   (b) the approved safety case of that other licence holder.

 ### 16 Application for licence
 (1) Every application for a licence must—
-  (a) be made to the Agency in the prescribed form or, if a form is not prescribed, in the form that the Agency may require; and
+  (a) be made to the Director in the prescribed form or, if a form is not prescribed, in the form that the Director may require; and
-  (b) contain the information, and comply with any other requirements, prescribed by regulations or rules or reasonably required by the Agency; and
+  (b) contain the information, and comply with any other requirements, prescribed by regulations or rules or reasonably required by the Director; and
   (c) be accompanied by the fee required by regulations.
 (2) If a person is a member of more than 1 class of rail participant to which section 15(1) applies, a single application covering each of the classes of rail participant concerned may be made under subsection (1).

 ### 17 Grant of licences
-(1) After considering an application for a licence, the Agency may grant the licence only if the Agency has determined that— (a) all relevant requirements of this Act, the regulations, and the rules have been complied with; and (b) the proposed safety case has been approved under section 32; and (c) it is not contrary to the interests of rail safety for the licence to be granted.
+(1) After considering an application for a licence, the Director may grant the licence only if the Director has determined that—
+  (a) all relevant requirements of this Act, the regulations, and the rules have been complied with; and (b) the proposed safety case has been approved under section 32; and (c) it is not contrary to the interests of rail safety for the licence to be granted.
-(2) The Agency may grant an interim licence to an applicant if that applicant— (a) is continuing an existing rail activity previously carried out by another rail participant; and (b) has applied for a licence but is yet to have its—
+(2) The Director may grant an interim licence to an applicant if that applicant— (a) is continuing an existing rail activity previously carried out by another rail participant; and (b) has applied for a licence but is yet to have its—
     (i) safety case approved; or